Doesn't seem familiar? Jump to the "Ultra" help about accessing grades.

 If you select the name of a student from the list, you will arrive to the Student Grades page.
 Next to the student's name you can select the three dot menu from where you can also open the Accommodation panel for that student.

 Once you have created accommodations for a student, a purple mark will appear in front of the student's name to indicate the student has accommodations.

 You can also give an individual student an exception on a specific test or assignment.
 An exception includes additional attempts or extended access, even if the assessment is hidden from other students.
 An exception overrides the two settings applied to everyone else for only that specific assessment.

 The student grid displays the scores students have earned.
 Select a cell to begin grading.

 If more than one student has the same name, select a student's profile picture.
 A pop-up profile card displays the student's ID.
 Duplicate names are ordered by ID.

 Assign and manage grades.
 New Submission appears in cells when students have submitted work.
-Click anywhere in a column to access the management functions or assign a grade.
+Click anywhere in a cell to access the management functions or assign a grade.
 Select the cell or grade value to edit an existing grade or add a new entry.
 After you assign a value, click anywhere outside the grade area to save.

 View submissions.
 If a submission exists, select View in the menu to view the student's work.
 The View option is disabled if no submission exists.

 Post grades.
 When you're ready to release grades to students, select the Post option in the column header.
 All grades you've assigned for this column are posted for students to see.
 If you want to post one at a time, click within that student's cell and select Post in the menu.
 Posted grades appear with a Posted message in the column.

 Add items or calculations.
 Select the plus sign wherever you want to add an item or calculation.